 As shown on Figure 2-9, no water level data is available for the 6-year period of record when there was only one well pressure transducer.
-Well pressure data available after installation of wellhead and downhole Level Trolls on July 19, 2009 shows very little change in the calculated water level and very little, if any seasonal influence on the overall well pressure regime, which is relatively linear decrease perhaps due to nearby coalbed methane production.
+Well pressure data available after installation of wellhead and downhole Level Trolls on July 19, 2009 shows approximately 30 feet decline in the calculated water level and very little, if any seasonal influence on the overall well pressure regime.